Cooking For One: The Hassle-Free Guide

 Portion adaptation by FoodCraft

-Every recipe in FoodCraft adjusts to 1, 2, or any number of servings.
-All ingredient quantities are recalculated automatically.
-No more mentally dividing "400g of chicken for 4 people, how much for me?" — the answer is displayed directly.
+Every recipe in FoodCraft adjusts to 1, 2, or any number of portions.
+All ingredient quantities are automatically recalculated.
+No more mental division of '400g of chicken for 4 people, how much for me?' — the answer is displayed directly.

-How do I avoid waste when cooking for one?
+How to avoid waste when cooking for one?

-Three rules: buy fresh products in small quantities or by the unit, always cook for 2 servings (the second goes in the freezer or for lunch), and have one "fridge-clearing" night per week to use up leftovers.
-Frozen items are also an excellent ally for individual portions.
+Three rules: buy fresh products in small quantities and individually, always cook for 2 portions (the second goes in the freezer or for lunch), and have one 'fridge-clearing' night per week to use up leftovers.
+Frozen foods are also an excellent ally for individual portions.

-Occasionally, yes.
-As a routine, no. They cost $3-5 per serving versus $1.50-3 for a home-cooked meal, with more salt, sugar, and additives.
-Frozen homemade dishes are better in every way and don't take any longer to heat up.
+For an occasional fix, yes.
+As a routine, no. They cost $3-$5 per portion compared to $1.50-$3 for a homemade meal, with more salt, sugar, and additives.
+Frozen homemade dishes are better in every way and don't take longer to reheat.

 Invest in the details that make the meal pleasant: a nice plate, a cloth napkin, a candle.
-It sounds trivial, but eating standing up in the kitchen kills motivation.
+It seems trivial, but eating standing up in the kitchen kills motivation.
 Treat your solo dinner as a mini-event.
-Put on some music, take the time to plate the food.
+Put on some music, take the time to plate it nicely.

 What are the essential ingredients for a solo cook?

-Eggs (the most versatile protein), garlic and onions, a good olive oil, pasta and rice, canned goods (tuna, chickpeas, tomatoes), hard cheese (keeps for a long time), and frozen foods (vegetables, shrimp).
-With this permanent base, you can whip up a proper meal at any time.
+Eggs (the most versatile protein), garlic and onions, a good olive oil, pasta and rice, canned goods (tuna, chickpeas, tomatoes), hard cheese (keeps a long time), and frozen foods (veggies, shrimp).
+With this permanent base, you can improvise a decent meal anytime.

 Similar guides